Neenach, California

-Neenach (/ˈniːnæk/ NEE-nak) is an agricultural settlement in northwestern Los Angeles County, California, with a population of about 800.
+Neenach (/ˈniːnæk/ NEE-nak) is an agricultural settlement in northwestern Los Angeles County, California, United States, with a population of about 800.
 It is facing a massive change with the proposed construction of a 23,000-home planned community to its north called Centennial.

 Geography and climate

 Neenach is 34 mi northwest of Lancaster in the Antelope Valley portion of Southern California.
 It is 15 mi southeast of Gorman and north of the Sierra Pelona Mountains, and 75 mi from the county seat in Downtown Los Angeles.
 This region experiences hot and dry summers.

 History

 Early names

 The original name for present day Neenach is puyutsiwamǝŋ.
 This is in the Kitanemuk language.
 The Spanish referred to it as Ojo de la Vaca.